 Do you know your phishing from your smishing?

-Let’s explore some of the types of fraud out there.
+What are some of the different types of fraud?

 Email fraud is called ‘phishing’ – whereas ‘smishing’ comes from combining ‘SMS’ (Short Message Service) and ‘phishing’ and is fraud by text message.

 What’s an example of how phishing or smishing could take place?